DEFRA/ffc-ahwr-application/README.md

 ### Running tests

 A convenience script is provided to run automated tests in a containerised environment.
-This will rebuild images before running tests via docker-compose, using a combination of `docker-compose.yaml` and `docker-compose.test.yaml`.
+This will rebuild images before running tests via docker compose, using a combination of `docker-compose.yaml` and `docker-compose.test.yaml`.
-The command given to `docker-compose run` may be customised by passing arguments to the test script.
+The command given to `docker compose run` may be customised by passing arguments to the test script.

 Examples: